 Deadline to Apply: Monday, March 13, 2023

-In Washington, There Are Six Programs At The McCain Institute Which Interns Support And Assist:
+In Washington, There Are Five Programs At The McCain Institute Which Interns Support And Assist:

 The Combatting Human Trafficking program educates, raises awareness and implements action-based solutions to end modern slavery.
 Through collaborative partnerships, critical research and direct engagement with innovative programs, the Institute develops and deploys strategies to combat all forms of human trafficking at local, state, national and international levels.